-{\it Experimental RIXS results --} We use Resonant Inelastic X-ray Scattering (RIXS)~\cite{RIXS_RevModPhys11} to measure directly the energy of the different configurations of a hole in the Ir $t_{2g}$ shell of Y$_2$Ir$_2$O$_7$ and Eu$_2$Ir$_2$O$_7$ and to determine in that way the crystal-field energy splittings of these states.
-The single crystals of Eu$_2$Ir$_2$O$_7$ and powder samples of Y$_2$Ir$_2$O$_7$ were grown by solid-state synthesis (see Supplementary Material).
-RIXS is a second-order scattering technique and can directly probe the electronic transitions within the Ir $5d$ manifold due to two subsequent electric dipole transitions ($2p\!\rightarrow\!5d$ followed by $5d\!\rightarrow\!2p$)~\cite{RIXS_RevModPhys11,Kim12}.
-It is therefore a valuable technique for detecting transitions between crystal-field split Ir $5d$ levels and has been utilized for a variety of iridates \cite{CuIr2S4_gretarsson11,214Ir_ishii11,Liu12}.
-We determine the splittings by measuring the $d$-$d$ transition energies at the iridium $L_3$ edge, with an incident energy, $E_i\!=\!11.217$ keV, chosen to maximize the resonant enhancement of the spectral features of interest below 1.5~eV.
-It should be noted that varying the incident energy did not result in a shift of any of the peaks but merely changed their intensities, a behavior associated with valence excitations \cite{RIXS_RevModPhys11,CuIr2S4_gretarsson11,214Ir_ishii11,Liu12}.
-The experiments were carried out at the Advanced Photon Source using the 9ID beamline with a Si(844) channel-cut secondary monochromator and a horizontal scattering geometry.
-A spherical (1~m radius) diced Si(844) analyzer was used and an overall energy resolution of 300 meV (FWHM) was obtained.
+RIXS is a second-order scattering technique and can directly probe the electronic transitions within the Ir $5d$ manifold due to two successive electric dipole transitions ($2p\!\rightarrow\!5d$ followed by $5d\!\rightarrow\!2p$).\cite{Ament11a,Ament11b} It is therefore a valuable technique for detecting transitions between crystal-field split Ir $5d$ levels and has been utilized for a variety of iridates.\cite{Kim12,CuIr2S4_gretarsson11,214Ir_ishii11,Liu12,213_rixs_gretarsson_2012} We determine the splittings by measuring the $d$-$d$ transition energies at the iridium $L_3$ edge, with an incident energy, $E_i\!=\!11.217$ keV, chosen to maximize the resonant enhancement of the spectral features of interest below 1.5~eV.
+It should be noted that varying the incident energy did not result in a shift of any of the peaks but merely changed their intensities, a behavior associated with valence excitations. \cite{Kim12,CuIr2S4_gretarsson11,214Ir_ishii11,Liu12,213_rixs_gretarsson_2012} The experiments were carried out at the Advanced Photon Source using the 9ID beamline with a Si(444) channel-cut secondary monochromator and a horizontal scattering geometry.
+A spherical (1~m radius) diced Si(844) analyzer was used and an overall energy resolution of